A Family Company Since 1952

 Chief Operating Officer

-Mariella joined Radium Roy's in 1981 from a confectionery firm where she pioneered hot-dipped sugar coatings.
-As COO she oversees all manufacturing across our seven Burbank production lines, with a particular passion for the Mercury Drop Lollipop floor, which she personally redesigned in 1994 to improve glass-bulb consistency.
-She has not taken a vacation since 2003.
+Garrett joined Radium Roy's in 1982 from a regional confectionery firm where he pioneered a now-discontinued hot-dipped sugar coating process that he still describes, with undimmed enthusiasm, as 'the best decade of [his] life.'
+As COO he oversees all manufacturing across our seven Burbank production lines, with a particular affection for the Mercury Drop Lollipop floor, which he personally redesigned in 1994 to improve glass-bulb consistency.
+His copper-red beard has not been trimmed since the Reagan administration; he considers this a point of operational discipline.

 Director of Formulation

-Dr. Hartwell holds an unaccredited Ph.D. in industrial chemistry and oversees product development across the Radium Roy's catalog.
+Dr. Krummholz holds an unaccredited Ph.D. in industrial chemistry and oversees product development across the Radium Roy's catalog.
 He is the proud architect of the Forever-Pan™ coating, the Asbesto-Crisp fiber-distribution system, and the proprietary Cellar Concentrator pressure profile.
+His signature bald pate and extensively-cultivated dark beard are well known on the laboratory floor, as is his habit of smiling warmly at whatever happens to be fluorescing in his hand.
 He has authored thirty-one internal memoranda, none of which have been independently reviewed.

 General Counsel

-Bertram has served as General Counsel since 1973.
-His sole job description is the ongoing maintenance of the company's official position that Proposition 65 disclosures are, in his words, 'descriptive rather than admissive.'
+Harlan has served as General Counsel since 1973.
+Clean-shaven, charcoal-suited, and known company-wide for a courtroom stare that can hold a room for a full forty seconds, his sole job description is the ongoing maintenance of the company's official position that Proposition 65 disclosures are, in his words, 'descriptive rather than admissive.'
 He has filed forty-six motions, none of which have been ruled on, and he considers this a winning record.

 Company Timeline